osalvador/ReplicaDB/ARCHITECTURE_DECISIONS.md

 - Phase 0-a removed the static staging-name and temporary-file state.
 Each `ToolOptions` owns one `ReplicationExecutionContext`; a multi-table copy receives a fresh context.
 - `ReplicaTask` now returns `ReplicaTaskResult` with row counts, timings, and a populated watermark candidate; `executeReplicationTasks` reduces those candidates to one run-level value.
 - Phase 0-b1 added the per-run cancellation token, active-statement registry, and cancellable futures described above; SQL Server `BulkCopy` and PostgreSQL `COPY` cancellation remain best-effort, and MongoDB/Kafka/ORC lack dedicated mid-stream cancellation tests.
 - Phase 0-b2 added watermark predicate injection to the 8 JDBC-based managers (Denodo source-only); MongoDB/Kafka/S3/file managers do not support it.
-The reduced watermark candidate is exposed on `ReplicationExecutionContext` only after a successful merge; it is not persisted anywhere until Phase 0-c adds the state layer.
+The reduced watermark candidate is exposed on `ReplicationExecutionContext` only after a successful merge.
+- Phase 1b added `ReplicationExecutionContext.getRowsProcessed()`/`getDurationMillis()`, populated unconditionally right after the parallel tasks finish (unlike the watermark candidate, which stays conditional on merge success), so `JobExecutionService` can persist row counters and timings for every outcome, not only success.
+- `ReplicaDB.processReplica(ToolOptions)` still returns only an exit code (`0`/`1`/`2`); it does not expose the underlying exception. `JobRun.errorMessage` on `FAILED` is therefore a generic message except when `ToolOptions` construction itself throws — widening the core's error contract remains open for a later phase.
 - Each parallel task owns its source and sink managers; the state layer must not assume shared JDBC connections.
 - Manager capabilities differ by source, sink, and replication mode.
 - Multi-table replication stops at the first failure and leaves earlier tables applied; it is a CLI-only capability.